souenzzo/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

 You can build a native executable so that it dumps its heap in three ways:

 1. Dump the initial heap of a native executable using the `-XX:+DumpHeapAndExit` command-line option.
-2. Build a native executabke with the `-H:+AllowVMInspection` option.
+2. Build a native executable with the `-H:+AllowVMInspection` option.
 Then create heap dumps sending `USR1` (other supported signals are `QUIT/BREAK` for stack dumps and `USR2` to dump runtime compilation information).
 3. Create a heap dumps programmatically through the [`org.graalvm.nativeimage.VMRuntime#dumpHeap`](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/VMInspection.java) API.

 All three approaches are described below.